anthonymoub/Accountability-Mirror/ML_Stat/README.md

     - Homoscedasticity: The spread of residuals should be roughly consistent across all levels of predictor values, implying constant variance.

     - Normality of Residuals: Residuals should follow a normal distribution, important for valid statistical inference.

+35. In the context of classification, type II error represents a false negative while type I represents a false positive.
+36. A high precision model means that the returned +, it is mostly guaranteed that all of them are +.
+Tradeoff: Some FN are assigned.
+37. A high recall model is a model that returns all the + in the data.
+Tradeoff: Some FP are assigned.